Hire undefined on eSpeakers Marketplace

 Featured by Wiley, this is your portable coach in a book — an invitation to build four mindsets that help you navigate challenge, change, and growth: Hopeful, Strong, Brave, and Curious.

-Be Hopeful, Be Strong, Be Brave, Be Curious® shows you how to bring the core benefits of coaching into your everyday life.
 Drawing on years of coaching experience, research, and stories from real people, it helps you:

 • Celebrate your wins instead of dismissing them